yash-c-nus/resume/content/papers/paper1/index.md

 ---

 ##### I’m passionate about exploring side projects and participating in competitions.
 This page highlights some of my ongoing projects and showcases the competitions I’ve been involved in.

+1. Costco Financial Modeling:
+Currently, I am learning the business model of Costco.
+It is a membership-only big-box warehouse club retail store operator based primarily in the North America.
+It's such an interesting business because there are so many different parameters to it when it comes to forecasting.

+2.